Asmongold: Career

+In November 2025, Hoyt was named in a lawsuit filed by the streamer Mizkif as a defendant alongside fellow streamer Emiru, OTK Media Inc., Mythic Talent Management Inc., and King Gaming Labs Inc. for reputational harm, lost earnings, and emotional distress.
+The lawsuit came after Emiru accused Mizkif of "psychological and domestic abuse, stalking, harassment, sexual assault, and threats of blackmail", which was then amplified by Hoyt during his livestreams.

+In August 2026, he received a 14-day ban for suggesting that migrants, including children, attempting to cross from Morocco into the Spanish exclave of Ceuta should be shot; he refused to apologize for these remarks.

 Business ventures

+One True King members in October 2020.
+From left: Rich Campbell, Mizkif, Nmplol (seated), Asmongold, Esfand, and Tips Out.

-In October 2020, Hoyt co-founded One True King (OTK), a streaming and content creation organization, with other content creators, including Mizkif and Sodapoppin.
-In August 2022, he announced OTK's new PC building company, Starforge Systems, in collaboration with fellow content creator Cr1TiKaL.
+In October 2020, Hoyt co-founded One True King (OTK), a streaming and content creation organization, with other content creators, including Mizkif and Esfand.
+In August 2022, he announced OTK's new PC building company, Starforge Systems, in collaboration with fellow content creator MoistCr1tikal.
 The company received backlash over the high prices of their products, to which they responded by reducing their prices by $100.
-He hosted the weekly Steak & Eggs Podcast alongside current and former OTK members Emiru and Tectone; the first episodes released on February 17, 2023.
-On February 21, 2025, Asmongold announced that he had stepped away from his leadership roles within the organization.
+In February 2023, Hoyt cofounded the talent agency Mythic Talent alongside fellow OTK member TipsOut, serving in an advisory capacity.
+On February 21, 2025, Hoyt announced that he had stepped away from his leadership roles within the OTK organization.

-Political and social commentary

-Hoyt's main Twitch account was briefly suspended in August 2017 for a comment he made about survivors displaced by Hurricane Katrina.

-Hoyt has been described as being "technodeviant"; of being part of a group of typically involuntary celibate, white, heterosexual males whose privilege is alleged to displace marginalized communities from the gaming space.
-His non-gaming content has been described as being "carefully constructed to largely read apolitical unless taking up a particular right-wing grievance".
-The authors further suggested that "he is performing his brand for an audience, and that his statements do not adequately reflect his personal beliefs".
-Reference is made to a series of misogynistic comments he made which alluded to a former girlfriend that he felt "obligated to say ... because his audience would want to hear them".
-While in response to the murder of George Floyd in 2020, Hoyt provided "powerful commentary on disguised racism in the design of emotes" on Twitch.